NixOS/release-wiki/src/Branch-Off.md

 1. Update the ZHF issue, that now that the branch-off has been performed, fixes have to be backported.
    Examples: [22.05](https://github.com/NixOS/nixpkgs/issues/172160#issuecomment-1135112918)

+1. Make sure the release editors have started finalizing the release notes.
+Only 7 days left until release!